git-cola/git-cola/share/doc/git-cola/git-cola.rst

 cola.defaultrepo
 ----------------
 `git cola`, when run outside of a Git repository, prompts the user for a repository.
-Set `cola.defaultrepo` to the path of a Git repostiory to make `git cola` attempt to use that repository before falling back to prompting the user for a repository.
+Set `cola.defaultrepo` to the path of a Git repository to make `git cola` attempt to use that repository before falling back to prompting the user for a repository.